lorenzofratus/secure-network-rebrand/README.md

 - `Multi Modal Chatbot Creator:` experimental framework developed by PHD students of the Hypermedia Application course to support a multi modal chatbot.

-- `Store:` used both to support chatbot features and static content used in several sections in order to avoid code replication.
+- `Store:` used both to support chatbot features and static content used in several sections in order to avoid replication of data.

 - `Router:` VueJS plugin which allow to manage easily inter and intra page routing.
 In addition, we developed a customized middleware plugin to support smooth scrolling behaviour for the router.